etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 Hibernate will detect that a business object is new when:

-  * the id of the business object is not set
+  * the ID of the business object is not set
   * when the flag newOBObject is set to true explicitly

-So if you want to create a new business object with a specific id (by calling setId(...)) then you explicitly need to call businessObject.setNewOBObject(true).
+So, if you want to create a new business object with a specific ID (by calling setId(...)) then you explicitly need to call businessObject.setNewOBObject(true).
 Otherwise, Hibernate will throw an exception ('count of batch update operation....').